Am I eligible for a business loan?

 Am I too young to apply for a business loan?

 So long as you are over 18, you can apply.
-At Transmit Startups, we’ve just agreed a loan to a 21-year-old entrepreneur to develop his custom car decals business.
-All applications to Transmit Startups are considered by humans, not robots, so we look at the merits of each individual business.
-Whether you’re 18 or 60+, we’ll look at your personal circumstances before we decide.
+All applications are considered by humans, not robots, and your Business Support Partner will look at the merits of each individual business.
+Whether you’re 18 or 60+, your finance provide will need to look at your personal circumstances too.

 Am I too old to apply for a business loan?